-- Have been unable to resolve a matter through normal channels; - Want information regarding BOE and county procedures; - Claim their rights have been violated in the assessment or collection of property taxes or the alcohol beverage tax; or - Seek confirmation that staff action is lawful and consistent with approved policy.
+- Have been unable to resolve a matter through normal channels; - Want information regarding BOE and county procedures; - · Claim their rights have been violated in the assessment or collection of property taxes or the alcohol beverage tax; or - Seek confirmation that staff action is lawful and consistent with approved policy.

-The TRA Office provides assistance to taxpayers and BOE staff by facilitating better communication between these parties, which helps eliminate potential misunderstandings.
+The TRA Office provides assistance to taxpayers by facilitating better communication between the taxpayer and staff of County Assessors or the BOE, which helps eliminate potential misunderstandings.
 Taxpayers are provided information on policies and procedures so they can be better prepared to discuss and resolve their issues with staff.